-Periodic vessel inspections A periodic onboard vessel inspection, safety walk through, or review should be completed by ALNG to review the key focus areas of Contractor SHEMS and Safety management and the status of any identified gap closure items including gaps walk through identified during any previous periodic inspections. or SHEMS reviews The general condition of the vessel and its equipment should also be reviewed.
+Periodic vessel inspections and Safety walk through or SHEMS reviews A periodic onboard vessel inspection, safety walk through, or review should be completed by ALNG to review the key focus areas of Contractor SHEMS management and the status of any identified gap closure items including gaps identified during any previous periodic inspections.

+The general condition of the vessel and its equipment should also be reviewed.

 Where ALNG deems that a more thorough periodic inspection is required, the pre-contract execution inspection or OCIMF OVIQ format can be used.